timmo-nhn/XcaDocumentSource.Docs/pjd.xcadocumentsource.md

 #### HL7 separators

 HL7 covers a wide span of topics.
-However, **the part of the HL7 standard relevant in this document is the terminology and data types aspect**.
+The part of the HL7 standard relevant in this document is the terminology and data types aspect.
 To better understand the structure of the following XML message examples, an explanation of the separator symbols are warranted.
 The table below describes the most common separators and their purpose, in a hierarchical manner, meaning the separator below is usually nested within the preceding separator.
 A data type can contain other data types as part of its structure.

 Separator | Symbol | Usage |